Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

 Payment processing fees on refunds

-Most Shopify merchants assume payment processing fees are refunded along with the transaction.
-They are not.
-Shopify Payments, PayPal, and most major processors keep the fee even when you refund in full.
-On a $80 transaction, that's ~$2.50 of pure loss per return.
-At 20% return rate on $1M in annual sales, that's $50K/year in unrecovered processor fees alone.
+Most Shopify merchants assume processor fees are refunded with the transaction.
+They're not.
+Shopify Payments, PayPal, and most major processors keep the fee even on full refunds.
+About $2.50 of pure loss per return on an $80 transaction.
+At a 20% return rate on $1M in annual sales, that's $50K a year in unrecovered processor fees alone.

 Resale loss on returned inventory

-Every merchant has this conversation: "It came back.
-Can we resell it?"
-For apparel, the answer is "maybe, at 40–60% of original price as B-stock."
-For electronics and cosmetics, the answer is often "no, regulatory/hygiene/warranty issues prevent resale."
-For furniture, usually "at a liquidator for 10–20% of retail."
+Every merchant has this conversation: "it came back, can we resell it?"
+For apparel, usually "maybe, at 40% to 60% of original price as B-stock."
+For electronics and cosmetics, often "no, regulatory or hygiene or warranty issues block resale."
+For furniture, usually "at a liquidator for 10% to 20% of retail."

-Track a simple metric: resale realization rate.
+Track one metric: resale realization rate.
 Of every $100 of returned merchandise, how much comes back as sellable inventory at full price?
-Most DTC merchants are at 40–60%.
-The other 40–60% is write-off or deep discount.
+Most DTC merchants are at 40% to 60%.
+The other 40% to 60% is write-off or deep discount.

 Reconditioning labor

-For categories with any physical handling — shoes requiring cleaning, apparel requiring steaming, electronics requiring testing — you have a per-item labor cost that's not in your P&L as "returns."
+For any category involving physical handling (shoes to be cleaned, apparel to be steamed, electronics to be tested), there's a per-item labor cost that isn't in your P&L as "returns."
 It's in warehouse labor.
-Track the time your warehouse team spends on returned items and multiply by their loaded cost.
-You'll usually find $3–$15 per returned item.
+Track how much time the warehouse team spends on returned items and multiply by loaded cost.
+Usually $3 to $15 per returned item.

 The chargeback tax

-If 1% of your orders chargeback, and each chargeback costs you the full order value plus $15–$25 fee plus the product cost, you're carrying a hidden 1.5–3% chargeback tax on your whole revenue.
-See The Real Cost of a Chargeback for the full calculation.
+If 1% of your orders chargeback, and each chargeback costs you the full order value plus a $15 to $25 fee plus the product cost, you're carrying a hidden 1.5% to 3% chargeback tax across your whole revenue.
+See The real cost of a chargeback for the full calculation.

 Support team cost

 Return-related tickets take longer than purchase-related tickets.
-They involve history lookup, often a phone call, sometimes escalation.
-Most DTC support teams spend 25–40% of their time on return-related work.
-That's a payroll line item that scales with return rate.
+History lookup, often a phone call, sometimes escalation.
+Most DTC support teams spend 25% to 40% of their time on return-related work.
+That's a payroll line item that scales with your return rate.

-A customer who has a bad return experience churns.
-Your CAC (customer acquisition cost) to replace them is typically $20–$60 in DTC.
-This isn't a direct return cost, but it's an indirect one — every bad return experience has a loaded cost that includes future CAC to replace the churned customer.
+A customer with a bad return experience churns.
+Your CAC to replace them is usually $20 to $60 in DTC.
+Not a direct return cost, but an indirect one.
+Every bad return experience carries a loaded cost that includes future CAC to replace the churned customer.

 Assume a merchant doing $2M in annual sales, $80 AOV, 20% return rate: